More than half of your household waste can be recycled. Here are a few helpful hints and tips to make recycling more effective in your home.

 Note that it is not necessary to remove the plastic window from envelopes or labels on tin cans.
 Also, lids on beverage containers can stay together as well.

 Don’t put anything in your recycling bin that your municipality hasn’t asked for – if you don’t know if it goes in, check with your municipality.
 If you put unwanted material out for recycling, it just takes a more costly route to the landfill.
-Click here for a quick and easy answers www.simplyrecycle.ca/wp/what-can-i-recycle.
+Click here for a quick and easy answers check out our “what can I recycle” page.

 Also, be sure to check for the triangle and number on the bottom of the item.
 That will tell you what kind of recyclable it is and if your municipality accepts it.